 “The MLAS program at Western is simply amazing!
 The program allows you to pick and formulate a degree plan based upon the offerings under the Liberal Arts and Sciences umbrella.
 The program is rewarding in that you can choose areas of study that expand your insights and allow for personal growth.
 The diversity of the students and professors lead to meaningful classroom discussions and learning opportunities.
-It is these kinds of experiences that form lasting impressions.” – Shannon Reed, MLAS, Liberal Arts and Sciences, May 2012
+It is these kinds of experiences that form lasting impressions.” – Shannon Reed, MLAS alumna

-The Master of Liberal Arts and Sciences (LAS) is for students who need or desire advanced education but do not require a specific specialized content area.
-This interdisciplinary degree stresses critical thinking, comparative analysis, and highly flexible content rather than a more traditional advanced specialization in a fairly small content area.
-The LAS program is designed especially for students seeking a Master’ s degree as an occupational qualification and for those who wish to have a more in-depth inquiry into the liberal arts and sciences as a step toward greater personal fulfillment.
-The LAS program promotes an advanced level of critique, analysis, and comparison.
+The Master of Liberal Arts and Sciences (MLAS) is for students who need or desire advanced education but do not require a specific specialized content area.
+This multidisciplinary degree stresses critical thinking, comparative analysis, and connections across disciplines rather than specialization in a fairly small content area.
+The LAS Program is designed especially for students seeking a Master’s degree as an occupational qualification and for those who wish to have a more in-depth inquiry into the liberal arts and sciences.
+The LAS Program promotes an advanced level of critique, analysis, and comparison.
 Students also explore the broad questions faced by human beings, as well as the specific means by which individual disciplines in the humanities, social sciences, natural sciences, and mathematics have addressed these questions.

 Why Liberal Arts and Sciences at WIU?

-The Master of Liberal Arts and Sciences Program at WIU is one that is proactive in addressing the needs of students seeking to advance in their chosen careers or expand their career options in our rapidly changing global economy.
-Students have the option of incorporating one of 7 Post-Baccalaureate Certificates into their degree program or customizing degree plan by selecting from a variety of graduate courses in the College of Arts and Sciences.
-Post-Baccalaureate Certificates offer an additional occupational qualification to that of a Master’s Degree; a qualification that a student can earn prior to completing all the requirements for a Master’s Degree.
-A choice of three exit options; thesis, internship or applied project is available facilitating further customization to the student’s professional and personal goals.
+The Master of Liberal Arts and Sciences Program at WIU proactively addresses the needs of students seeking to advance in their chosen careers or expand their career options in our rapidly changing global economy.
+Students have the option of incorporating one of four Post-Baccalaureate Certificates into their degree program (Community Development, English, Environmental GIS, or Zoo and Aquarium Studies), or customizing their degree plan by selecting from a variety of graduate courses across the College of Arts and Sciences.
+Post-Baccalaureate Certificates offer an additional occupational qualification to that of a Master’s Degree—a qualification that a student can earn prior to completing all the requirements for a Master’s Degree.
+Students can choose among three exit options (thesis, internship, or applied project) to complete their Master’s degree, depending on their professional and personal goals.